-• The exercise report of this exercise is due October 23rd, 4 pm.
-We strongly recommend you to return the exercise already by October 9th.
+• The report of this exercise is due October 22nd, at 9am.
+This is the soft deadline.
+However, should your work not be finished by that time, the absolute hard deadline is October 29th, at 4pm.
+The latter deadline is not recommended.
 Return is via email to lynx@tct.hut.fi or personally.
 If returned in electronic format, PDF-documents are appreciated.
 Postscript is acceptable, other formats are not recommended.